0203 302 6864

-Are you in a long term relationship and have been living with your partner for at least 2 years or more?
+Are you currently in a long term committed relationship for 2 years or more?

 Do you wish your partner could join and be with you in the UK?